 The first Chinese who came to Siam (as Thailand used to be called) were mainly poor farmers looking for work.
 Besides the good trade across the river, Chinatown did not have a good name, good money was made in brothels, opium pawns and gambling houses.
 You must know that this was not at the place where Chinatown is now located, but a bit more to the north, the place where the famous Grand Palace now stands!
 When King Rama I moved the former capital from Thonburi to Rattanakosin for security reasons he made Thonburi the capital of Thailand.
 The Chinese traders were asked to leave the area.
 In this way the Chinese ended up a bit lower on the river.
 The popular Sampeng Market used to be called Sin Allay because there was a lot of illegal trade.
 Nowadays there is no trace of it anymore.

 The future of Chinatown?

 Let’s get down to business: Chinatown has its own MRT (subway) station!
-The in 2019 opened Wat Mangkom subway station makes Chinatown much easier to reach.
-At the same time, it will make Chinatown (even) more interesting for big developers and many special old buildings will be demolished.
-Unfortunately, we have seen some examples of this in recent years.
-Especially for the people who have always lived and worked here, this must be painful, because small shops will probably have to make way for larger retail chains in the future.
-There are some dissenting voices, but it’s questionable whether that will work out… So visit (the real) Chinatown while you still can!
+The in 2019 opened Wat Mangkom subway station makes Chinatown much easier to reach. (and new extra stops keep coming) At the same time, it will make Chinatown (even) more interesting for big developers and many (special) old buildings will be demolished.
+See as an example the images of the Ong Ang channel below, this area will be ready in 2020.

 Shopping in Chinatown